geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

 ### The bridge: Entra ID Kerberos trust

-Microsoft Entra ID issues a **kerberos.microsoftonline.com** TGT after validating the user’s PRT.
+Microsoft Entra ID issues a **kerberos.microsoftonline.com** TGT after validating the user's PRT.
 Entra ID then uses a Kerberos trust arrangement with on-premises AD so domain controllers accept tickets that Entra ID signs.
 This arrangement involves:

-- A Kerberos service account (often named AZUREADSSOACC) in on-premises AD
+- A Kerberos service account krbtgt_AzureAD (often named AzureADKerberos) in on-premises AD
 - A Read Only Domain Controller object in on-premises AD that controls what can use the trust (e.g. by default protected users cannot leverage this trust)
 - Shared cryptographic secrets that let on-premises AD verify tickets issued by Entra ID